kctechgroup/motm-13/README.md

-# motm-13
+# Meeting of the Minds #13

-Meeting of the Minds #13 - Heroku
+Platform Topic: Heroku